 Meet the Ranking Member

-Pallone is the Ranking Member of the House Energy and Commerce Committee, which is the oldest continuous standing committee in the House and has one of the broadest jurisdictions of any congressional committee.
-The Committee’s jurisdiction includes, but is not limited to, issues pertaining to health care, energy, environment, commerce, food and drug safety, consumer protection, and communications and technology.
-Pallone has held a seat on the Committee since 1993.
+Pallone is the Ranking Member of the House Energy and Commerce Committee, which has jurisdiction over health care, energy, environment, commerce, food and drug safety, consumer protection, and communications and technology.
 He previously served as Chairman from 2019-2022 when Democrats controlled the House and before that as the Committee’s Ranking Member from 2015-2018.

-In the fiscal year 2023 omnibus, Pallone fought for the inclusion of legislation that strengthened, expanded, and established more than 30 critical mental health and substance use disorder programs.
-It also provides the Food and Drug Administration with the tools and resources it needs to oversee the cosmetics industry, which Pallone first proposed over a decade ago.
-He also successfully pushed for provisions to provide continuous coverage for children and new mothers through Medicaid and the Children’s Health Insurance Program.
+In the fiscal year 2023 omnibus, Pallone fought to provide the Food and Drug Administration with the tools and resources it needs to oversee the cosmetics industry, which Pallone first proposed over a decade ago, and to provide continuous coverage for children and new mothers through Medicaid and the Children’s Health Insurance Program.
+As the nation confronted the COVID-19 pandemic, Pallone also helped lead the passage of the American Rescue Plan to ramp up distribution of lifesaving vaccines and expand access to affordable health care coverage.

-During the 116th Congress (2019-2020), as the nation initially confronted the unprecedented public health crisis of the COVID-19 pandemic and the resulting severe economic downturn, then-Chairman Pallone played a pivotal role in passing legislation through Congress that provided the resources Americans desperately needed to combat the pandemic, including the Families First Coronavirus Response Act, and the Coronavirus Aid Relief, and Economic Security (CARES) Act.
+During the 116th Congress (2019-2020), Pallone played a pivotal role in passing legislation through Congress that provided the resources Americans desperately needed to combat the pandemic, including the Families First Coronavirus Response Act, and the Coronavirus Aid relief, and Economic Security (CARES) Act.
+He also authored bipartisan legislation that was enacted to protect Americans by ending surprise medical billing, reducing and blocking robocalls, replacing suspect foreign communications network equipment, and phasing down the production and consumption of hydrofluorocarbons.

 During the 115th Congress (2017-2018), as Ranking Member, Pallone fought to prevent Republicans from repealing the Affordable Care Act (ACA), led efforts to pass bipartisan legislation for expanded opioid use disorder treatment, and helped reauthorize the Safe Drinking Water Act for the first time in 20 years.